Gracey0201/RealEstateDB/README.md

 ## Objectives
 This assignment will help guide through the process of creating and normalizing a relational database up to the third and fourth normal forms (3NF and 4NF)using PostgreSQL with the PostGIS extension.It involves the following tasks;
--Creating an initial table structure for storing property details.
+- Creating an initial table structure for storing property details.
--Progressively normalizing the table structure to achieve Third Normal Form (3NF) and Fourth Normal Form (4NF).
+- Progressively normalizing the table structure to achieve Third Normal Form (3NF) and Fourth Normal Form (4NF).
--Utilizing PostgreSQL as the database management system.
+- Utilizing PostgreSQL as the database management system.
--Implementing the PostGIS extension in PostgreSQL for handling spatial data.
+- Implementing the PostGIS extension in PostgreSQL for handling spatial data.

 *italic*.Understanding and applying the principles of 3NF and 4NF  is essential in creating well-structured, efficient, and reliable relational databases.
 They provide a systematic approach to organizing data, which leads to better performance, easier maintenance, and increased data quality*italic*.

 ### Importance of 3NF
 - It helps eliminate transitive dependency from a database table that can lead to storage inefficiencies and increase the risk of inconsistencies.
--3NF is important for maintaining a well-defined and efficient database that ensures data accuracy, reduces redundancy, and supports seamless adaptability to changes in the system's requirements
+- 3NF is important for maintaining a well-defined and efficient database that ensures data accuracy, reduces redundancy, and supports seamless adaptability to changes in the system's requirements

 ### Importance of 3NF
 - 4NF is crucial because it takes normalization a step further by addressing multi-valued dependencies that often lead to data redundancy.
 Addressing this multi-valued will lead to more efficient use of storage space.
--Normalizing database to 4NF can enhance data integrity, ensuring that the data in the database remains accurate and reliable.
+- Normalizing database to 4NF can enhance data integrity, ensuring that the data in the database remains accurate and reliable.

 ### Code Block used for this assignment.
 `CREATE EXTENSION postgis;`